-Grounding is the result of relaxation coupled with correct alignment of the skeleton - i.e. proper body posture.
+Grounding is the result of relaxation coupled with the correct alignment of the skeleton - i.e. proper body posture.
 This allows the weight of the body to fall naturally to its lowest point.
-In fact, without correct alignment and posture, true relaxation is not possible, an effort is required just to hold the body up!
+Without correct alignment and posture, true relaxation is not possible; an effort is required to hold the body up!

-If we drop the diaphragm and expand the belly, rather than expand the rib cage and puff out the chest, this has a number of advantages:
+If we drop the diaphragm and expand the belly, rather than expand the rib cage and puff out the chest, this has several advantages: